By Jenny Park

 This is one of the popular vinyasa yoga styles created by Ana Forrest is a practice that puts a lot of focus on healing wounds from past hurts and abuse.
 The ancient art of yoga is paired with the healing practices of Native American cultures to produce a unique practice designed to heal and restore.
 In addition to healing, Forrest style is also known for being vigorous and detoxifying through the use of heat building asanas.
 Breathing and abdominal work is also emphasized.

 This style of yoga practice is all about turning up the heat, both internally and externally.
 Hot yoga is practiced in 90-100 degree temperatures, and consists of flowing sets of asanas all meant to bring up the heart rate and provide warmth from within.
 The result is an extremely intense yoga practice that leaves even long time students drenched in sweat.
 Proper hydration before and after class is essential.
 People on high blood pressure medication should think twice before entering any kind of hot yoga class.
 Hot yoga can drain your potassium levels and the results of low potassium rates in your blood are dangerous to say the least.
-Think about it!
+Consult your physician if you are on medication or have high blood pressure.
+Think about it and be safe.

 This style of yoga is a combination of Ashtanga yoga and other spiritual beliefs.
 It is vigorous and lively, incorporating chanting, music and pranayama with intense vinyasa style yoga.
 A theme is focused on during each class, and students are encouraged to take what they learn from class and apply is to their everyday lives.